-The area got its name as the Path of Philosophy from a Japanese philosopher in the 20th century named Nishida Kitaro who was also a professor at Kyoto University and would walk the path each day in quiet contemplation.
-If you’re here early in the day before the crowds appear you can easily see how Nishida-san might have found the sound of the running water and white-eyes chirping in the trees could be conducive to walking meditation.
+The area got its name as the ‘Philosophers Path’ from Nishida Kitaro who was a professor at nearby Kyoto University in the 20th century.
+He would walk the path each day in quiet contemplation.
+If you’re here early in the day before the crowds appear you can easily see how Nishida-san might have found the sound of the running water and tiny white-eyes chirping in the trees, conducive to walking meditation.

-The path is flat easy walking and around 2km long so if you simply stroll the length of it you’ll spend around 30 minutes.
-However if you explore one of more of the temples along its length and stop for a refreshing bowl of matcha or lunch along the way it can easily turn into a half day or full day activity.
-If you’re interested there is a branch of Omen, one of my favourite noodle restaurants near Ginkaku-ji.
+The path is flat easy walking and only around 2km long so if you simply stroll the length of it you’ll spend around 30 minutes.
+However, if you explore one or more of the temples along its length and stop for a refreshing bowl of matcha or lunch along the way it can easily turn into a half-day or full-day activity.

 Ginkaku-ji or the silver pavilion is a zen Buddhist temple at the northern end of the Philosophers Path.
 It has been instrumental in the development of many Japanese art-forms including ikebana, garden design and the tea ceremony and has the most impressive sand gardens we have seen anywhere in Japan.

 Inside the gate you will see two sand garden mounds with the path leading between them, this is said to purify the visitor.
-Continue following the path over the pond bridge and through the mossy garden, you will find a lovely secret garden behind the main hall.
-It’s also worth stopping at the small storehouse (Kura) where free art exhibitions are held, when we were there last there were the most exquisite hand formed pottery eating and serving bowls on display.
+Continue following the path over the pond bridge and through the mossy garden.
+You will find a lovely secret garden behind the main hall.
+It’s also worth stopping at the small storehouse (Kura) where free art exhibitions are held.
+When we were there last it was a collection of the most exquisite hand-formed pottery eating and serving bowls on display.

 This isn’t an exhaustive list of all the temples and shrines off the Philosophers path but they are each interesting and sufficiently different to give an overview of the area.
 With over 1600 temples in Kyoto a comprehensive list is going to take a lot more visits but please do leave a message in the comments below if you have been to others in this area that you enjoyed.